 Results also showed significant differences in perceptions based on whether someone lived in a town or out of a town.
-As shown in Figure 11, residents who live in town have generally more positive perceptions of CSG development and the sector than those residents who live out of town.
-In-town residents also have lower concerns (perceived impacts) with CSG development.
+As shown in Figure 11, residents who live in town have generally more positive perceptions of and lower concerns with CSG development and the sector than those residents who live out of town.